clayc03/rock-paper-scissors/README.md

 ## Validator testing

-The deployed site address was run in JSHint for Javascript (JSHint JavaScript Validator), W3C Validator for HTML (https://validator.w3.org) and for CSS in (https://jigsaw.w3.org/css-validator/validator) and no errors or warnings were returned.
+The deployed site address was run in JSHint for Javascript (https://jshint.com/), W3C Validator for HTML (https://validator.w3.org) and for CSS in (https://jigsaw.w3.org/css-validator/validator) and no errors or warnings were returned.

 ![Final performance js](assets/images/js-performance.png)